-Students are automatically covered by the student health plan.
+Students are automatically covered by the UTSU Student Health & Dental Plan.
 Any cost that is eligible under that plan should be claimed against the health plan first.
-Please be advised that a medical certificate and proof that the medical expenses are not covered by the student health plan must also be submitted for any extra medical costs for treatment and/or prescriptions that are not covered by an insurance plan.
+Please be advised that a medical certificate and proof that the medical expenses are not covered by the student health plan must be submitted for any extra medical costs for treatment and/or prescriptions that are not covered by an insurance plan.